Advertisement

 Regulatory Requirements for Immunogenicity Testing

-Regulatory bodies, such as the FDA, EMA, and ICH, have established guidelines for immunogenicity testing to ensure that biologics are safe and effective.
+Regulatory bodies, such as the FDA, EMA, and ICH, have established guidelines to ensure that biologics are safe and effective.
 These requirements emphasize a risk-based approach, considering the drug’s therapeutic context, administration route, and patient population.
 Developers must provide data on ADA incidence, persistence, and neutralizing capacity, along with comprehensive pharmacokinetic and pharmacodynamic assessments.

-Future Directions in Immunogenicity Testing
+Future Directions

 Author